 Gala saw a 25-30% increase in average order sizes and a 50% increase in their conversion rates.
 Their frictionless buying experience will help them retain new customers and increase customer lifetime value as well.

 Yes, the packaging industry is facing challenges on multiple fronts.
-But with the application of technology, companies can innovate their business processes as well as they innovate their packaging products.
+But with the application of technology, B2B packaging companies can innovate their business processes as well as innovate their packaging for B2B industrial products.

 Workflow automation is one tool to reduce pressures caused by rising costs.
 Integrated systems reduce data entry and democratize data to improve productivity and decision-making.
 Powerful on-site search improves customer experiences and frees sales teams to focus on relationships and not routine inquiries.
 CRM tools help segment customers and markets to deliver the right marketing message at the right time.